On the size of maximal intersecting families: Abstract

 \section{Abstract}

 We show that an $n$-uniform maximal intersecting family has size at most $e^{-n^{0.5+o(1)}}n^n$.
 This improves a recent bound by Frankl \cite{F}.
-A recent result by Alweiss et al. \cite{Al} on $R$-spread families plays an important role in the proof.
+The Spread Lemma of Alweiss, Lowett, Wu and Zhang \cite{Al} plays an important role in the proof.